10 DOs and DON’Ts for a Successful IoT Implementation

 Do: Ensure you have the right IoT team

 Without the right team in place, your IoT project could as well be doomed for failure.
 This is because IoT applications call for teamwork from cross-functional teams.
-The right team includes capable leaders backed by dedicated teams who must understand the structured processes and challenges that come with IoT solution deployment.
+The right team includes capable leaders backed by IoT consultants who must understand the structured processes and challenges that come with IoT solution deployment.
 Otherwise, your project may paralyze and result to massive resources wastage.

 Do: Understand the real IoT implementation costs